IAmThermite/Battleships/README.md

 To find you ip address type ```ipconfig``` into your console (or ```ifconfig``` on Linux or Mac OSX).

-If you are click join, get the IP and port numbers from your opponent and enter them in to the correct fields.
+If you click ```Join```, get the IP address and port numbers from your opponent and enter them into the correct fields.

 ![Battleships Join][Join]